Peter Griffin: Criticism and controversy

 Peter has been criticized for being too similar to Homer Simpson.
 Peter has appeared in some episodes of The Simpsons; in some of the episodes he has been featured in, he has been depicted as Homer Simpson's clone or accused of plagiarism.
 Ken Tucker of Entertainment Weekly wrote that Peter is Homer Simpson "as conceived by a singularly sophomoric mind that lacks any reference point beyond other TV shows".
 Robin Pierson from The TV Critic criticized the Griffin family for being too similar to the Simpson family, and said that Peter "has Homer Simpson written all over him".
 This is eventually made fun of in the episode "Ratings Guy" when, after Peter ruins television and goes to the networks to reverse the changes, Homer Simpson shows up with the same plight, with Peter going "A-ha!
 Looks like this is one we beat you to!"
 In "The Simpsons Guy", a crossover episode between Family Guy and The Simpsons, the Griffins end up in the town of Springfield after their car is stolen, where they meet the Simpsons.
+In the Simpsons episode "The Italian Bob", Peter is shown as an example of plagiarism, while American Dad! protagonist Stan Smith is labeled as plagiarism of plagiarism.

 Peter has created some controversy in various episodes of Family Guy.
 The episode "The Cleveland–Loretta Quagmire" (season 4, 2005) featured a sequence titled "You Have AIDS", in which Peter dances and sings in a barbershop quartet fashion around the bed of a man with end-stage AIDS about his diagnosis, which drew protests from several AIDS service organizations.
 In the episode "When You Wish Upon a Weinstein" (season 3, 2003), Peter sings a parody song of "When You Wish upon a Star", entitled "I Need a Jew"; on October 3, 2007, Bourne Co.
 Music Publishers filed a lawsuit accusing the show of infringing its copyright on the original song; Bourne Co., the sole United States copyright owner of the song, alleged the parody pairs a "thinly veiled" copy of their music with antisemitic lyrics.
 The complaint was not upheld.